About the CodePath Android Course

 - Time Commitment: 5-10+ hours per week in addition to in-class time

-- Attendance: Students are expected to attend all in-person, weekly classes and labs
+- Attendance: Students are expected to attend all in-person (on-campus or virtual) weekly classes and labs

 - Admissions requirements: